jansmolders86/react-vanilla-parallax/README.md

 # Simple Implementation of Parallax

 Parallax without any parallax plugins.
-Uses Tweenmax for animation but can easily be swapped out with a vanilla solution.
+Uses TweenMax to animate the layers but that can easily be swapped out with another (vanilla JS) solution.

-Works with a dynamic number of layers.
+### Works with a dynamic number of layers!

 ### Works with React 16+.